Reef Aid

 Fixing eroding gullies at Landers Creek

-Greening Australia is working with the landholders at Landers Creek Station to restore two eroding gullies and re-establish vegetation cover, reducing sediment run off into the Burdekin River and helping improve water quality for the Great Barrier Reef.
+Greening Australia worked with the landholders at Landers Creek Station to restore two eroding gullies and re-establish vegetation cover, reducing sediment run off into the Burdekin River and helping improve water quality for the Great Barrier Reef.

 Landers Creek Station is a 15,900 ha property with a long history of grazing, located approximately 23 km south of Clare, in the Burdekin River catchment.
 These are the traditional lands of the Yilba, Yangga, Biri, and Gugu-Badhun nations.

-Greening Australia is working with the landholders, the Tudehopes, to fix two eroding gullies on the station leading into Landers Creek, which flows into the Burdekin River, and to help the land recover and thrive.
+Greening Australia has worked with the landholders, the Tudehopes, to fix two eroding gullies on the station leading into Landers Creek, which flows into the Burdekin River, and to help the land recover and thrive.

 The Challenge